Skip to content

 Accession Paths

 This field sits closer to direct commission than to a standard line-officer accession.
 Some nurses enter from civilian practice.
-Others arrive through programs such as NECP or other Nurse Corps pathways.
+Others arrive through programs such as the Nurse Enlisted Commissioning Program (NECP), which sponsors qualified enlisted members through nursing school and into a commission.
 What matters is that you are already on a real nursing track before the Air Force adds the uniform.

 If you are still comparing medical direct commission against a normal OTS application, the AFOQT study guide helps frame the difference.